4undRaiser/NFT-Marketplace-tutorial/README.md

 }
 ```

-In the First line, we inherited all the open zeppelin contracts.
-Next, we declare the \_tokenIdCounter variable using the inherited features from the Counters open zeppelin secured contracts which will be incremented every time an NFT is minted.
+In the first line, we inherited all the OpenZeppelin contracts.
+Next, we declare the \_tokenIdCounter variable using the inherited features from the Counters smart contract which will be incremented every time an NFT is minted.
 Finally, we declared our constructor for the ERC721 token with the name and Symbol of our token.

 Next, we’ll create the main function for minting NFTs.